APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 	- "Every UC campus was directed to establish a specialized response team to respond to major incidents on their campus and to respond to other campuses.
 Unfortunately, although those teams have been established, they have not been trained since 2020 because the UC system and its campuses refuse to fund such training."

 		- These teams are brought up [in this](https://senate.universityofcalifornia.edu/_files/underreview/gold-book-systemwide-review.pdf) document

+		- Are these the teams that cleared the encampment?

 	- "Per the guidelines, UCLA was directed to create “a regular program for joint trainings, briefings and scenario planning with law enforcement agencies on which each campus police department is likely to call for assistance or mutual aid.”"